Social Policy for Childcare Essay Sample

 It is a program where the childcare programs are targeted to support parents on a low income to reduce childcare costs at participating community childcare services.
 The department pays for a portion of the childcare costs for eligible children, a payment described as a subvention payment, with the parent paying the remainder.

-The Community Childcare Subvention Plus Programme is only available through participating community, not for profit childcare services.
+The Community Childcare Subvention Plus Programme is only available through participating communities, not-for-profit childcare services.
 The service provider gives an application for CCSP on behalf of the parent to the department.

 Training and Employment Childcare